Skip to main content

 Splitting Vector Datasources

 Just like Sketches, vector datasources that you import and intend to use in preprocessing and geoprocessing functions also need to be split.
-Many global datasources such as OSM land, Marine Regions EEZ, etc. already are split.
-Other vector datasources are not pre-split and the import CLI command will automatically do this split using the ogr2ogr wrapdateline option.
+Many global datasources such as OSM land, Marine Regions EEZ, etc. already are already split.
+Other vector datasources are not pre-split.

 Splitting Raster Datasources